We need a UK media industry thriving with QueerAF talent

 But that's just the start.
-Our new community-led platform is a place where the editorial decisions are in our readers’ hands.
+Our new community-led platform (launching to the public in early 2022) is a place where the editorial decisions are in our readers’ hands.
+And all of this is going to fund our work, training a new generation of LGBTQIA+ creatives.
 And that's where we need you.

 This work is urgent

 Our work is a direct response to the shocking rise of LGBTQIA+ hate crimes, in the UK - there were 20,000 last year.
 The building undercurrent of transphobia in society led by the press.
-Plus attacks in the media on even our community’s largest and most respected charity Stonewall - that saw our media regulator Ofcom devastatingly withdraw their support.
+Plus attacks in the media on even our community’s largest and most respected charity Stonewall - that saw media regulator Ofcom, and now the BBC devastatingly withdraw their support.